 - Place preserves, sugar, almond paste and butter in a food processor; cover and process until blended.
 Punch dough down.
 Divide in half.
 On a lightly floured surface, roll each portion into 14x7-in. rectangle.
 Spread filling evenly to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a long side; pinch seams to seal.

-- Place, seam side down, on two parchment paper-lined baking sheets.
-Pinch ends together to form a ring.
-With scissors, cut from outside edge to two-thirds of the way toward center of ring at 1-in. intervals.
+- Place rolls, seam side down, on two parchment paper-lined baking sheets.
+Pinch ends together to form two rings.
+With scissors, cut from outside edge to two-thirds of the way toward center of rings at 1-in. intervals.
 Separate strips slightly; twist to allow filling to show.
 Let rise until doubled about 35-40 minutes.

 - Preheat oven to 375°.
 Bake for 18-22 minutes or until lightly browned.
 Remove from pans to wire racks to cool.
 Combine confectioners' sugar, vanilla and enough milk to achieve a drizzling consistency.
 Drizzle over warm tea rings and sprinkle with almonds.
 Yield: 2 rings (8 slices each).